TheEliteOneShot/label_maker/README.md

 # Description

-This simple python program creates labels in a .pdf file ready to print from any home printer.
+This simple python program creates labels in a .pdf file ready to print from any home printer for any amount of people.
+Only thing required is to write a function to import the contacts from an external file and call the correct function to add each contact when the program starts.
 This program has **ALREADY BEEN PRE-CONFIGURED for the following Amazon labels.**

 [logo]: amazon_logo.jpg "Configured for these labels available at Amazon"